Is the April 2026 ADA Deadline Being Delayed? What the DOJ's Interim Final Rule Means

 On February 13, 2026, the Office of Information and Regulatory Affairs (OIRA) announced that the Department of Justice submitted a revised ADA Title II web accessibility rule as an Interim Final Rule (IFR).
 This is unprecedented — an IFR has never been used for an accessibility regulation, and it means the DOJ could modify the rule without the standard public comment period.

-As of March 4, 2026, the April 24, 2026 deadline remains legally in effect.
+As of March 19, 2026 — with just 36 days remaining — the April 24, 2026 deadline remains legally in effect.
 No IFR has been published.
-But the submission signals that changes may be coming.
-This article covers what we know, what we do not know, and why the answer to 'should we keep working toward compliance' is an unambiguous yes.
+This article is the most comprehensive tracker of the situation, updated as developments occur.
+It covers what we know, what we do not know, who is fighting for and against the rule, and why the answer to 'should we keep working toward compliance' is an unambiguous yes.

 What Happened: The DOJ Interim Final Rule